jzofe/GeoHostCheck/README.md

 ```

-It took me a lot of effort to make this bash script.
+It took me a lot of effort to make this python script.
 Please star this repo :D